Expedited freight service from Surrey in Surrey

 Our dispatch response time depends on equipment availability and specific requirements, but in many cases we can have a truck en route to your Surrey location within a few hours of booking confirmation.
 For clients with recurring expedited needs, we can establish pre-positioned capacity arrangements that reduce response time further.

-Expedited service provides dedicated equipment assigned exclusively to your load, direct routing with no intermediate stops, priority dispatch ahead of standard bookings, and enhanced communication with real-time tracking updates.
-Standard FTL service may include optimized routing that adds modest transit time, standard communication intervals, and scheduling within normal dispatch queues.
+Expedited service provides dedicated equipment assigned exclusively to your freight, direct routes with no intermediate stops, priority dispatch ahead of standard bookings, and enhanced communication with real-time tracking.
+Standard full truckload service may include optimized routing that adds moderate transit time, standard communication intervals, and scheduling within normal dispatch queues.

-Can expedited freight cross the US border through Pacific Highway without delays?
+Can expedited freight cross the US border at Pacific Highway without delays?

 While no border crossing can guarantee zero delay, our C-TPAT and FAST certifications provide access to expedited processing lanes at Pacific Highway that significantly reduce wait times compared to standard commercial traffic.
-We also time border crossings strategically to avoid peak congestion periods when possible.
+We also schedule border crossings strategically to avoid peak congestion periods whenever possible.

 Supply chain experts